sjn/introducing-se/docs.md

 #### Pre-contemplative or not?

 * 100% or 0% con&shy;fidence may indicate they are pre-&shy;con&shy;tem&shy;pla&shy;tive – not yet open to explore.
-* *«If there is room to become more confident, what does this say about your current confidence?»*
+* *«If there is room to be&shy;come more con&shy;fi&shy;ent, what does this say about your current confidence?»*

 [comment]: # (!!!)